jdpdev/birbcam/README.md

 ## Set Up
 ### Environment

-Tested with Python 3.7.3 on a Raspberry Pi 4 Model B (4GB RAM) running Raspbian Buster.
+Tested with Python 3.7.3 on a Raspberry Pi 4 Model B (4GB RAM) running Raspbian Buster, using the Camera Module V2 and HQ cameras.

 Requires the following Python packages, available on PIP
 ```